Watch Lana Del Rey's new video for ‘Blue Banisters’

-Lana Del Rey has shared the official video for ‘Blue Banisters’, the title track of her upcoming eighth album.
+Lana Del Rey has shared the official video for ‘Blue Banisters’, the title track from her upcoming eighth album.

 The singer-songwriter will release the follow-up to this year’s ‘Chemtrails Over The Country Club’ this Friday (October 22).
 It will include the previous singles ‘Wildflower Wildfire’, ‘Text Book’ and ‘Arcadia’.